sxa69370/Neural_Networks/Assignement-1/README.md

-For the above programming tasks, you can find the explanation in the below video file
+For the Assignment-1 programming tasks, you can find the explanation in the below video file